Znasif/znasif.github.io/pages/guidelines.md

 # Personal Style Guide

-My personal branding is based on technology, because I do computery things.
-It's trying to be techy and geeky without shoving it in your face.
-It should look professional but have room for some fun.
-It goes well with more formal and boring content (like my CV or personal website) and with my more sarcastic writing style on my blog.

-The color palette and secondary font choice are a reference to classic green-on-black color scheme, but with a more modern perspective.
-It is further inspired by the design of tech websites like [Wired](https://www.wired.com/).
-The design is flat because I don't like gradients and uses solid icons because there are more of them and they're easier to scale.

-**Mission:** Procrastinate.
-Also play around with technology, but in the end hopefully make something cool, interesting, or useful.

-**Audience:** My own ego
+I am just clumsy sometimes.

+**Mission:** Calm my nerves.

+**Audience:** Hello :)

 **Descriptors I want people to think of me:**

-- Smart
-- Tech-savvy
-- Funny
-- Confident
+- Accessible
-- Creative (Bonus: standards for graphic design in academia are usually pretty low)
+- Probably a goofy researcher
 - Unafraid of trying something new and OK with failing at it

 **Goals:**

-- Be a contact point for science communication
+- Be a contact point for computer vision research
-- Be known as an advocate in the STEM community
+- Be known as an advocate in the Machine Vision community
 - Make myself visible in the academic world
-- Get a tenure track job
+- Land an R&D job
 - Develop interdisciplinary collaborations

 **Points I want people to get:**